AdobeDocs/document-cloud-learn.en/help/acrobat/60-second/edit.md

 >[!TIP]
 >
->This video is part of the course [Work smarter with Acrobat DC and !DNL Microsoft 365](https://experienceleague.adobe.com/?recommended=Acrobat-U-1-2021.microsoft365) that is available for free on Experience League!
+>This video is part of the course [Work smarter with Acrobat DC and Microsoft 365](https://experienceleague.adobe.com/?recommended=Acrobat-U-1-2021.microsoft365) that is available for free on Experience League!